yiruyang2025/yiruyang2025.github.io/_projects/3_project.md

 <br>

-**Pls Don't Read**

-- In LeetCode, a coordinate point is simply (x, y), the logic is very clear.
+- In LeetCode, `a coordinate point` is simply (x, y), the logic is very clear.
 However, in current computer graphics papers, to enable neural networks to optimize this point, they've invented:
   - Patches include: Positional Encoding, Hash Grid, Tri-plane...
-- The truth: This is essentially because MLPs (Neural Networks) are too inefficient; they can't remember high-frequency details.
+- The truth: This is essentially because `MLPs (Neural Networks) are too inefficient / un-flexible`; they can't remember high-frequency details.
 So, people manually add "external storage" to them

 <br>